vensko/pint/README.md

 ```
 subscribed
 ```
-Shows a list of databases, you are subscribed to.
-By default, it contains a single item.
+Shows a list of databases, that you are subscribed to.
 ```
 subscribe <url>
 ```